lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 ***********************

-If this is your first time using zephyr, `Install Zephyr SDK <https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-the-zephyr-sdk>`_  and install ``cc1352-flasher`` using command ``pip install cc1352-flasher`` before following the steps below.
+If this is your first time using zephyr, `Install Zephyr SDK <https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-the-zephyr-sdk>`_  and install ``cc1352-flasher`` using command ``pip install cc1352-flasher`` then reboot your system before following the steps below.

 1. Create a workspace folder: